Chimayo in Rio Arriba County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division and Department of Highways.

 Location.
 36° 0.11′ N, 105° 55.782′ W. Marker is in Chimayo, New Mexico, in Rio Arriba County.
-Marker is on Juan Medina Road (County Road 98) 0.1 miles east of High Road to Taos (State Road 76), on the left when traveling south.
+It is on Juan Medina Road (County Road 98) 0.1 miles east of High Road to Taos (State Road 76), on the left when traveling south.
 This is a pull-out, NM 76 can be seen to the northwest, Ortega's Weaving Shop is across the street.
 Touch for map.
 Marker is in this post office area: Chimayo NM 87522, United States of America.
 Touch for directions.

 More about this marker.
-Unlike the marker down the road, this one does not accent the last syllable of Chimayó.
+Unlike the marker down the road, this one does not accent the last syllable of Chimayσ.
 David Pike's entry for this marker in his 2004 book Roadside New Mexico does.

 Also see . . .
 History of Chimayo.
 Web page providing a good overview of the history of the area.
 (Submitted on October 31, 2013, by Richard Denney of Austin, Texas.)

-Photographed By Thomas Chris English, July 1, 2010
+Photographed by Thomas Chris English, July 1, 2010

 3. Chimayo Marker - Reverse